jdaok/DMVNinja/README.md

 * Selenium
 * urllib3

 You may need to grab the corresponding driver for your browser if the provided one is outdated.
 This bot has only been tested on Chrome on Windows.
-Simply place it in the same directory!
+Simply place it in the same directory.

 https://chromedriver.chromium.org/downloads